 We cannot allow a dog to work off the long line or harness as this is not only dangerous, but also does not allow the dogs to work as a team.
 Leads and harnesses are used to keep our dogs safe in their daily activities, to avoid things such as running into roads or into fields of livestock, mantrailing is no different.

-Fitting the Harness
+Fitting the Harness for Mantrailing

 Obviously harnesses need to fit correctly, making sure their is no pinching and rubbing against the skin.
 The hot spot areas for these are the armpits and chest.
 There need to be no impact on the movement the scapula (shoulder blade) while the dog works, as well as no impediment on the back of the shoulders/spine area from an overly large padded area.